coq/ceps/text/section-goal-vars-distinction.md

 end
 ```

-Remark: the proposal is thus a variation about what was discussed at coq/coq#6254 (future of sections), especially [this comment](https://github.com/coq/coq/issues/6254#issuecomment-480886055) and [this comment](https://github.com/coq/coq/issues/6254#issuecomment-481168862) (distinguishing section variables and goal variables) for the first part, and [this comment](https://github.com/coq/coq/issues/6254#issuecomment-481171412) (representing section variables with constants) for the second part.
+Remark: the proposal is thus a variation about what was discussed at [coq/coq#6254](https://github.com/coq/coq/pull/6254) (future of sections), especially [this comment](https://github.com/coq/coq/issues/6254#issuecomment-480886055) and [this comment](https://github.com/coq/coq/issues/6254#issuecomment-481168862) (distinguishing section variables and goal variables) for the first part, and [this comment](https://github.com/coq/coq/issues/6254#issuecomment-481171412) (representing section variables with constants) for the second part.

-Then, in addition to the `Id.t`-based `Context.Named.Declaration` and `named_context`, there would be `variable`-based `Context.Goal.Declaration` and `goal_context`.Similarly, some functions that refers to `Id.t` would instead refer to the new `variable` type (e.g. `mkVar`, `destVar` would be about `variable` but `Environ.vars_of_global`, which is only about section variables, would remain in `Id.t`).
+Then, in addition to the `Id.t`-based `Context.Named.Declaration` and `named_context`, there would be `variable`-based `Context.Goal.Declaration` and `goal_context`.
+Similarly, some functions that refer to `Id.t` would instead refer to the new `variable` type (e.g. `mkVar`, `destVar` would be about `variable` but `Environ.vars_of_global`, which is only about section variables, would remain in `Id.t`).

-It is not clear yet how easy these changes could be propagated to the whole code basis (here is a very preliminary [attempt](https://github.com/herbelin/github-coq/pull/new/master+distinguish-secvar)).
+It is not clear yet how easy these changes could be propagated to the whole code basis (here is a very preliminary [attempt](https://github.com/herbelin/github-coq/tree/master+distinguish-secvar)).
 Ideally, this should be reducible to involving the nametab at declaration/locating/printing time of section variables, and to make precise when a function is about a goal context (most of the time) and when it is about a section context (mostly in the kernel data-structures).

 # Remaining design questions

-- Name to use to refer to a section variable cleared in the current goal (coq/coq#12250).
+- Name to use to refer to a section variable cleared in the current goal ([coq/coq#12250](https://github.com/coq/coq/pull/12250)).

   If a section variable is cleared, do we force to refer to its name only in a qualified way or do we still accept to refer to its name without qualification.
 I.e., in: